Music & Arts

 Worship Arts Blog

-Follow Ed Rollins, our associate pastor for music and administration, as he explores ways to express praise through his many art and worship journeys.
-Follow Creating Worship Art.
+Follow Brenda Rice, our Creative Arts Director, as we explore ways to express praise through many art and worship journeys.

 Odyssey Chamber Music

 The Odyssey Chamber Music Series consists of six to seven concerts a year that focus on classical chamber music with an emphasis on highlighting different styles and genres.

 The series premiered in 2004 as an outreach of First Baptist Church of Columbia.
 Our associate pastor for music and administration, teamed up with Ayako Tsuruta, artistic director for Odyssey, to create the series with the mission of glorifying God while developing community through the arts.

 Find out more on the Odyssey Chamber Music Series website.